Elbow Pain When Lifting Weights: Tennis Elbow vs Golfer’s Elbow

 Elbow Anatomy

-The elbow allows for four basic functions: flexion, extension, supination and pronation.
-Tennis elbow and golfer’s elbow typically involve stress during flexion and extension of the elbow and wrist, which occur in various strength training exercises.
+The elbow performs four fundamental functions: flexion, extension, supination, and pronation.
+Notably, tennis elbow and golfer’s elbow often result from stress during these functions.
+Specifically, flexion and extension stress the elbow and wrist.
+This strain frequently arises during various strength training exercises.
+Consequently, understanding these movements can help prevent common elbow injuries.

 What causes elbow pain when lifting weights?